Wostafa/Silkroad/README.md

 ## Features
 * Responsive
 * Authentication with google account
+* Users can add new products and remove them
-* Adding and removing product by users
+* Adding and removing from the cart
+* Searching products by name
+* Filtering products by category and price range

 ## Screenshot
 [![Product Name Screen Shot][product-screenshot]](https://example.com)